 Acculturation refers to a dynamic process that involves cultural change triggered when two cultural groups come in direct contact [4; 9; 19].
 For example, when immigrants come to the host country, they may adapt to the values, behaviors, and belief systems of the dominant group.
 According to Berry, ethnic minority immigrants culturally adapt utilizing one of four different strategies: integration, assimilation, separation, or marginalization [19].
 An individual can opt to integrate, adopting part of the values, beliefs, and behaviors of the dominant culture while retaining his/her own cultural identity [4].
 Assimilation, on the other hand, is defined as an individual choosing to abandon his/her own cultural identity in favor of completely incorporating the value systems of the dominant culture.
 An individual can select to separate completely from the dominant culture and decide not to adopt any of the cultural values of the dominant culture.
 This is known as cultural assimilation [251].
-Assimilation was highly advocated in the 1960s and was believed to be an essential element to social integration and a means to achieve a society that de-emphasized differences [443].
 The other dimension of assimilation is structural, specifically the process by which immigrants become fully integrated and incorporated into the host country's social institutions [251].
 Finally, an immigrant can be marginalized, a process by which he/she loses both his/her cultural identity as well as that of the dominant culture.
-When this is the case, alienation and isolation ensue [4: 19].
+When this is the case, alienation and isolation ensue [4; 19].